Last update:2025-03-24 10:21:48

-, the process would be as follows:
+.
+The URL authentication process would proceed as follows:

 http://example.com/test.jpg?token=123